bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

     :align: center

 The variable ``BOKEH_RESOURCES`` determines where the css and JavaScript resources required by bokeh are found.
-In this case they are included inline in the html file.
+By specifying ``inline`` we are using the version of BokehJS we just built to include the resources inline as part of the html file.
 The ``BOKEH_RESOURCES`` variable is required as the default behaviour is to use CDN resources.
-`resources reference`_.

 Another method of running bokeh is as a server.
 An example of this mode of operation can be run using the command